Mostbesep/dotel/README.md

 # dotel
-a hotel for data, based on redis
+a hotel for data, based on redis!